 - Attendance at Year 2 summer term school liaison meeting at Warden Hill Infant School

-- Monitoring progress through close tracking and termly meetings between class teachers and SENCo
+- Monitoring progress through close tracking and termly meetings between class teachers and SENDCo

-- Pupils may be referred to the school SENCo at any time by class teacher or parent/carer to discuss any concerns, these will then be assessed by a specialist learning support teacher
+- Pupils may be referred to the school SENDCo at any time by class teacher or parent/carer to discuss any concerns, these will then be assessed by a specialist learning support teacher

 Who are the key people at Warden Hill Junior School available to discuss concerns about pupil’s difficulties?